jmstipanowich/KingCountyHousingRepo/README.md

 In order to take into account square footage, number of bedrooms, number of bathrooms, and number of floors of a home on a collective scale with a more specified affiliation with home sale price I created a model including all of these aspects of home sales and compared the various model features with home selling price.

-My initial model used square footage, number of bedrooms, number of bathrooms, and number of floors of a home as they existed unchanged in the dataset and only took in 51 percent of the King County House Sales data from the dataset.
+My initial model used square footage, number of bedrooms, number of bathrooms, and number of floors of a home as they existed unchanged in the dataset and took in 51 percent of the King County House Sales data from the dataset.
 Square footage, number of bedrooms, number of bathrooms, and number of floors of a home all had very different relationships with sale price of a home.
 My baseline model included a lot of outlier data that may have strongly skewed the relationships between the various features of square footage, number of bedrooms, number of bathrooms, and number of floors of a home and home selling price.

 The initial model had linear coefficients for my features of 283128.64 for square footage, -55432.11 for bedrooms, 8187.87 for bathrooms, and 529.48 for floors.
 These coefficients exhibit that square footage had the strongest positive relationship with home sale price of the features.
 Number of bedrooms had a negative relationship with home sale price.
 Number of floors and number of bathrooms both had minor positive relationships with home sale price.
 The linear intercept was 541284.46.
 The linear intercept expresses that under the first model conditions the expected value to sell a house given nothing is changed with the house is 541284.46 dollars.
 The first model test set had an r2 score of 258699.74, which means my model could be about 258699.74 dollars off of my target home selling price.